MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

 - pip install Datetime
 - ...
 ```
-Once such different Python packages (e.g. pandas, numpy, etc.) have beeen installed, you can easily import them right at the beginning of your programm
+Once such different Python packages (e.g. pandas, numpy, etc.) have beeen installed, you can easily import them right at the beginning of your programm.
+Moreover I'm defining some local paths which will be used later on within the program.
 ```
 # (0) Import various packages
 import pandas as pd